apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/index.md

 # [](#basics) Basics of crawling

+**Learn how to crawl the web with your scraper.
+How to extract links and URLs from web pages and how to manage the collected links to crawl the web.**

+---

 Welcome to the second section of our **Web scraping for beginners** course.
 In the [Basics of data collection](../data_collection/index.md) section, we learned how to extract data from a web page.
 Specifically, our demo e-commerce site, which we'll call [Fake Webstore](https://demo-webstore.apify.org).

 In this section, we will take a look at moving between web pages, which we call **crawling**.
 We will collect data about all of the on-sale products on [Fake Webstore](https://demo-webstore.apify.org/search/on-sale).
 To do that, we will need to crawl the individual product pages.